Top Four Myths about Beef

 Our beef is primarily grass-fed and only a small part of the animal’s lifespan is grain fed.
 Compared to grain fed animals in US and Europe, our beef has higher levels of Omega-3 and lower levels of saturated fatty acids.

-When you dine at Hog’s Australia’s Steakhouse, you can choose a lite cut steak.
+When you dine at Hog’s Breath Cafe, you can choose a lite cut steak.
 Our 200g rib fillet steak, served with a seasonal salad, has less KJ than even our fish and chicken dishes.
 By swapping fries, bacon and buttered potatoes for salad, your steak meal will be a lighter option.

 Red meat causes obesity and high cholesterol